By Priority — Quick Answer

 When is the best time for an African safari?

 July through September is the "safe" window — peak season in Tanzania, Kenya, Botswana, Zambia, Rwanda, and Uganda simultaneously.
 May and October are excellent shoulder months with lower crowds and pricing 15–20% below peak.
 January–February works brilliantly for Tanzania's Ndutu calving season and South Africa (summer).
 April–May is green season — cheapest pricing across most destinations, lush landscapes, some lodge closures.
 The "best" month depends on destination and priority: for Tanzania Northern Circuit and Kenya Masai Mara crossings, July–September.
 For Botswana, May–October.
 For South Africa, year-round with May–September optimal.
 For gorilla trekking, June–September and December–February (drier months).
-See best time to visit Tanzania safari for the Tanzania-specific picture.
+See best time to visit Tanzania safari.

 Is 7 days enough for an African safari?

 For most first-time travellers, 7 days is enough for an African safari focused on one primary destination.
 Tanzania's Northern Circuit, Kenya's Masai Mara + Amboseli, and South Africa's Kruger + Sabi Sand all work well in 7 days.
 Botswana's Okavango works better at 4–5 days plus additional regions for 7–9 days total.
 Gorilla trekking destinations (Rwanda, Uganda) often combine with broader East African trips for 10–14 days.
 For attempting multiple countries or gorillas + Big Five, 7 days becomes insufficient.
 For a focused single-destination 7-day African safari, the duration is ideal.
-Our is 7 days enough for Serengeti page covers this specifically for Tanzania.
+Our is 7 days enough for Serengeti page covers this for Tanzania.

 Or email info@safari-tz.com · Call +255 743 100 673